astuto/astuto/CONTRIBUTING.md

 There are many ways to contribute to Astuto, not just coding.
 In this section we list the most common ones:

-- **Getting involved in the community**: we love to hear opinions about our product.
+- **Getting involved in the community**: We love to hear opinions about our product.
 Dropping a comment on an open issue or pull request or joining the discussion on the [Discord server](https://discord.com/invite/SrtUMRp) is an easy yet impactful way to contribute.
-- **Reporting bugs or proposing features**:  [open a new issue](https://github.com/riggraz/astuto/issues/new) on GitHub.
+- **Reporting bugs or proposing features**: [Open a new issue](https://github.com/riggraz/astuto/issues/new) on GitHub.
 Before posting, check if a similar issue has already been reported.
 Try to be concise but also unambiguous.
-- **Translating Astuto into a new language**: we want Astuto to speak all languages and we need contributors to achieve this goal!
+- **Translating Astuto into a new language**: We want Astuto to speak all languages and we need contributors to achieve this goal!
 If you're interested, join [our Crowdin project](https://crwd.in/astuto), the platform we use to manage translations.
-- **Coding**: [open a pull request](https://github.com/riggraz/astuto/pulls) with your bug fix or feature implementation.
+- **Coding**: [Open a pull request](https://github.com/riggraz/astuto/pulls) with your bug fix or feature implementation.
 Before diving into coding, you may find [the coding and testing section](#coding-and-testing) useful.

 If you still have any doubt, feel free to [join our Discord](https://discord.com/invite/SrtUMRp) and drop a message!
 And remember: there are no stupid questions 😉